Car Stereo Has Power But No Sound From Speakers? Here’s Why And How To Fix

 Why Does My Radio Have Power But No Sound?

-If the head unit works but there’s no sound from the speakers, the problem lies in the connection between the two.
+If the head unit functions but there’s no sound from the speakers, the issue lies in the connection between the two.

 1. Blown fuses